BergQuester/v8tr.github.io/_drafts/2018-09-24-multiple-inheritance-swift.md

 {% endhighlight %}

-You must already understand the pattern: we are going to incorporate independent pieces of functionality into protocols with default implementations.

-There is a term for this approach named *mixin*.

-### Mixins
+However, conforming to a bunch of protocols with default implementation is not enough to call it multiple inheritance.
+More importantly, our protocols must satisfy the notion of *mixin*.

+### What is a Mixin

 A *mixin* is a class that contains methods for use by other classes without having to be the parent class of those other classes.